-Section 4.4(c) $\Box$ Yes $\boxtimes$ No $\Box$ N/A If the answer to Section 4.4(b) was "yes," was the individual notified (on the form in which the PII was collected or on a separate form that can be retained by the individual) about the following at the point where the information was collected (e.g., in a form; on a website).
-The notification to users that all data is being collected based on PIV users signing an information awareness notification when they accepted their PIV cards.
-This noticed will be added in Phase II of the project.
+Section 4.4(c) $\boxtimes$ Yes $\square$ No $\square$ N/A If the answer to Section 4.4(b) was "yes," was the individual notified (on the form in which the PII was collected or on a separate form that can be retained by the individual) about the following at the point where the information was collected (e.g., in a form; on a website).

-$\Box$ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information.
+$\boxtimes$ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information.

-$\Box$ Whether disclosure of such information is mandatory or voluntary.
+$\boxtimes$ Whether disclosure of such information is mandatory or voluntary.

-$\Box$ The principal purpose or purposes for which the information is intended to be used.
+$\boxtimes$ The principal purpose or purposes for which the information is intended to be used.

-$\Box$ The individuals or organizations outside of Treasury with whom the information may be/ will be shared.
+$\boxtimes$ The individuals or organizations outside of Treasury with whom the information may be/ will be shared.